 Information and guidelines for a smooth workflow

-For an even faster workflow using IronCAD and Para-Flex, some basic information is very useful.
-Below a list of guidelines that can help mastering the software and speeding up the complete process from designing to production.
+For an even faster workflow with IronCAD and Para-Flex, some basic information is very helpful.
+Below is a list of guidelines that can help master the software and speed up the entire process from design to production.
+Click on a toggle below to open it and read more information.

 Dividing the model into assemblies

-Not only to oversee the project for yourself, but also to speed up the drilling process, it is advisable to divide the model into assemblies.
-For example, if dowels need to be drilled into a panel, it also works clearer and faster to put the dowels and the panel together in one assembly.
-An additional advantage of grouping them together is that the dowels can easily be calculated using a pattern that depends on the panel size.
+We advise to divide models into assemblies for a better overview and a faster drilling process.
+E.g. when dowels need to be drilled into a panel, put the respective dowels and panel together into one assembly.
+An additional advantage of grouping them is that the dowels can easily be calculated according to a pattern that relies on the panel size.

 Origin and labeling of edges